middle-ages/react-compinators/README.md

        - Functions like `withVariants` reduce boilerplate and clarify intent for such tasks.
-     - Describing changes to components as _plain old data_ lets you manipulate definitions in various ways, for example to customize a _color_, or to add a debug panel overlay to all `children` of a component.
+     - Describing changes to components as _plain old data_ lets you manipulate definitions as _data_, for example to customize a _color_, or to add a debug panel overlay to all `children` of a component.
-3. The functions here are all well known higher-order functions, for example `curry`, that have been specialized for React components.
+3. The functions here are all well-known higher-order functions, for example `curry`, that have been specialized for React components.
-   - This helps you take pieces of components out of JSX and into your regular functional programming pipelines.
-When a simple function would suffice, these combinators help your stay in a single “world”, and leave the JSX handing the pure UI concerns.
+   - This helps you take pieces of components out of JSX, and into your regular functional programming pipelines.
+When a simple function would suffice, these combinators help your stay in a single “world”, and leave the JSX more focused on its UI concerns.
-   - Just like a `curry` combinator for _functions_ is useful enough to deserve its own name, even though you could manually curry any function, so too for `assumeProps`.
+   - Just as a `curry` combinator for _functions_ is useful enough to deserve its own name, so too for `assumeProps` when dealing with React components.

 ## The Combinators